aatuh/recsys/docs/quickstart_http.md

 # HTTP Quickstart

 This guide is for teams integrating against a hosted RecSys deployment using only HTTP calls.
-Follow it when you cannot or do not want to run the repo locally.
+Follow it when you consume RecSys as a managed service and do **not** need to run the repo locally.
+If you prefer a story-driven tour before diving into reference material, read `docs/zero_to_first_recommendation.md` first and then return here for the exhaustive details.
+Want to run the entire stack from source?
+Switch to `GETTING_STARTED.md` instead.

 ---